DevinPawline/AskOracle/README.md

 ## User Story:
 As a Marvel fan,
 When I search the superhero of my choice,
-I am presented with the bio of the superhero and the release date of one of their movies.
+I am presented with the bio of the superhero, the movies they are in with a movie poster and the release date of the movies.

 ## Requirements:
 * Application Requirements